curreythomas/art-api-exam-nolist/README.md

 Open the package.json file and make sure your dependencies were installed. (body-parser, dotenv, express, node-http-error, pouchdb, ramda)

-Next, in the "script" section create a command to start your app on localhost:4000.
+Next, in the "script" section, check to see if there is a start command set to run `node app.js`.
+If this is not in the script section, create a command to start your app on localhost:4000.
 This will allow you to type `$ npm start` to run your app.

 **Example**